mikailreialt/Hackintosh-HP-Probook-430-G3-Skylake/README.md

 - Wake when lid is opened
 - Wake on USB

-#### WI-FI
-- Intel WIFI Cards can be made to work using [Airporttlwm](https://github.com/OpenIntelWireless/itlwm).
-More Details about this [Here](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/Wireless.html).

 #### Having Problems?
 Create an issue and I'll try to help as many as I can